JonFaull/LibraryManagement/README.md

 # 📚 Library Management API

 A RESTful Web API built with ASP.NET Core using **Entity Framework Core scaffolding** to generate models from an existing SQL Server database.
 Currently working on improvements to JWT authentication to better increase security and align more with industry standards.
-To do: add angular front end.
+To do: add Student related service, controller and repositories add angular front end.

 ## 🚀 Technologies Used